Sister Vision Press: History

+Silvera had struggled to have her book Silenced: Talks with Working-Class Caribbean Women about Their Lives and Struggles as Domestic Workers in Canada published by both mainstream and alternative publishers, such as Women's Press (Toronto).
+Editors often referenced that their language was inaccessible and too difficult to understand and that there was no market for such a book.
+Williams-Wallace Publishers, which was considered a Third World press, published Silenced in 1983 and, in 1986, Sister Vision Press republished Silenced in 1989.
+Silenced stemmed from Silvera's reporting and organizing around the Seven Jamaican Mothers case in 1978.
+In that year, Canada’s Manpower and Immigration Ministry began deportation orders for seven Jamaican women who had falsified information on their application by denying that they had minor-aged children.
+These mothers argued that they were advised by the Jamaican government not to declare their children on their documents.

 This rejection fueled Silvera and Martin's commitment to starting their own press "for Black women and women of colour, one that addressed working-class issues and concerns, that addressed sexuality and language with an emphasis on Creole."
 Obstacles included having little to no funding, a lack of public support and awareness for a publishing company for women of colour, and hesitation from the black literary community to stand behind a black lesbian couple.
-Some of their inspirations were Marie Joseph Angelique, a Montreal slave who spearheaded the first rebellion against slavery in Canada, and Mary Ann Shadd, the first Canadian female editor and publisher of The Provincial Freeman, "one of Canada's earliest Black newspapers" in the 1850s.
+Some of their inspirations were Marie-Joseph Angélique, a Montreal slave who spearheaded the first rebellion against slavery in Canada, and Mary Ann Shadd, the first black Canadian female editor and publisher of The Provincial Freeman, "one of Canada's earliest Black newspapers" in the 1850s.
 Silvera and Martin's goals through the Sister Vision Press were to bring awareness about the links "between women and colour in Canada and in the Caribbean and Third World women the world over".